solliancenet/tech-immersion-data-ai/data-exp5/README.md

     ![Configured aggregates](media/30-trip-aggregates.png)

+> NOTE:  TotalTripFare is not a source column, so type its name rather than selecting it.

 4. At this point your data flow should look like the following:

 ![Data flow showing the two sources, the join and the aggregate](media/31-flow-snapshot.png)